martinpetkovski/ImQuick/README.md

 }
 ```

-First, you need to write a rendering function for the class which would look something like:
+First, you need to write a rendering function for the character class, either inside the class or in the global scope.
+It would look something like:
 ```
 void Render_TypeCharacter(const char* label, void* value) {